cgeils25/Data_Science_Projects/README.md

 I'll try to keep my code well documented so everything's clear, but just know that there are some unrelated things in here from cheminformatics to NLP to CV, etc.

-ALso, I have a few different conda environments that I use.
-I've included a directory where you can find my different YAML files.
+Also, I have a few different conda environments that I use.
+I've included a directory where you can find my different .yml files if you'd like to recreate my environments.

 Thanks for reading!